section-engineering-education/engineering-education/content/articles/nextjs-blog-faunadb-typescript-apollo-server/index.md

 title: Create a Next.js Blog App with TypeScript, Apollo Server and FaunaDB
 description: This guide will use FaunaDB, model the data relationships, and create an API that you can use to connect to your frontend application.
 author: catherine-macharia
-date: 2021-11-26T00:00:00-03:00
+date: 2021-12-06T00:00:00-16:20
-topics: []
+topics: [API]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/nextjs-blog-faunadb-typescript-apollo-server/hero.jpg
     alt: Create a Next.js Blog App with TypeScript, Apollo Server and FaunaDB Hero Image
 ---
 FaunaDB is a hosted cloud database that is entirely serverless.
 It is fast and scales infinitely in the cloud.
-<!--more-->
 FaunaDB lets you manage your database data from its web interface or the command line.
 It can handle complex data modeling use cases.
+<!--more-->

-SQL is preferred for its security and data consistency, and NoSQL is preferred for its flexibility, scalability, and productivity.
+Developers tend to prefer SQL for its security and data consistency, and we prefer NoSQL for its flexibility, scalability, and productivity.
 FaunaDB is a hybrid of these two.
 It combines the safety and security of SQL with the productivity and scalability of NoSQL.

 This guide will use FaunaDB, model the data relationships, and create an API that you can use to connect to your frontend application.
-We will bootstrap Next.js with TypeScript and Apollo client on the frontend and create a blog app that leverages the serverless FaunaDB and Apollo server on the backend.
-Then, we deploy the application using the Next.js Versel.
+We will bootstrap Next.js with TypeScript and Apollo client on the frontend.
+Then create a blog app that leverages the serverless FaunaDB and Apollo server on the backend.
+Then we will deploy the application using the Next.js Versel.

 ### Prerequisites
-To follow along with this tutorial, you need to:
+To follow along with this tutorial, you'll need to:
 - Have [Node.js](https://nodejs.org/en/) installed on your computer.
 - Be familiar with TypeScript.
 - Have a basic knowledge of working with Apollo client and server.